-In 2018, the Alter Aqua program celebrated seven years of achievements.
-This program has made a significant impact throughout 2011-2018 in the Maltese Islands, in promoting the use of non-conventional water resources.
+In 2019, the Alter Aqua program celebrated eight years of achievements and saw the launch of phase 3 of the program covering years 2019 to 2020.
+This program has made a significant impact throughout 2011-2019 in the Maltese Islands, in promoting the use of non-conventional water resources.
 The program was initiated by the regional organisation Global Water Partnership - Mediterranean (GWP-Med) and was implemented in partnership with the Ministry for Energy and Water Management, the Sustainable Energy & Water Conservation Unit, the Ministry for Gozo, the Eco-Gozo Project and The Coca-Cola Foundation with the support of our Company.
-Moreover, in 2018 we inaugurated the restoration of the Orange Grove Reservoir at the San Anton Palace in Attard.